lazerwalker/CafeAuLait/README.md

 You can install Cafe Au Lait via NPM:
 `npm install cafe-au-lait` (or similar in your package.json file).

-You can also just clone/download the repo; all that's required is RememberTheMilk.coffee/.js and the npm dependencies in the node_modules directory.
+You can also clone/download the repo; all that's required is RememberTheMilk.coffee/.js and the npm dependencies in the node_modules directory.

 ## Getting set up
 ```